Depression can leave you feeling lonely, lost and unsure about how you’re going to find a way through.

 What are the signs and symptoms of depression?

-Most people feel flat or down from time to time, but when people feel depressed their low mood lasts longer (two weeks or more), is more intense and gets in the way of daily living.
-Everyday tasks such as getting out of bed, cooking and going to work can feel like a struggle when you are depressed.
+Most of us feel flat or down from time to time, but when you feel depressed, your low mood lasts longer (two weeks or more), is more intense and gets in the way of life.
+Everyday tasks like getting out of bed, cooking and going to work can feel like a struggle when you are depressed.

-Depression looks different for everyone.
-Listed below are some of the most common symptoms of depression:
+Depression looks and feels different for everyone, but here are some of the most common symptoms and signs:

 - Feeling sad most of the time

-- Not enjoying things that you would normally enjoy
+- Not enjoying things that you normally do

 - Low motivation and energy levels

-- Feeling like nobody and nothing can help
+- A sense that nobody and nothing can help

 - Low self-esteem